marols/idiomatic-css/README.md

 can be linted, tested, compressed, and versioned in preparation for production use.
 For this task, [grunt](https://github.com/cowboy/grunt) by Ben Alman is an excellent tool.

+<a name="reusing"></a>
+## 9. Reusing someone elses code

+If you want to reuse a widget/module someone else has created.
+Make sure to talk to that person and decide what actions need to be taken in order for you to not break each other's styling.

+<a name="reserved-words"></a>
+## 10. Reserved words

+Below is a list of all common generic words that are reserved.
+They are not to be styled!

+* cancel
+* edit
+* selected
+* right
+* left
+* top
+* bottom
+* excluded
+* alternative
+* clear

+<a name="code-review"></a>
+## 11. Code review

+Just as you would code review any JavaScript code before delivering it, it is also a good custom to do so with your CSS code.

 <a name="acknowledgements"></a>